pritansh/CompilerInJava/README.md

 ####Using Eclipse -

-Import project into eclipse and edit code in CompilerInJava/Compiler/code.pc and compile Main.java to execute
+Import project into eclipse and edit code in CompilerInJava/Compiler/code.pc and compile Main.java to execute.

+####Alternate Method -

+Run either .bat (WINDOWS) or .sh(LINUX) to automatically execute the code and see output.
+After first execution of the script, a code.pc file will be created in the current directory.
+Edit code in this file and execute script to see the output.

 ####This includes:-